 Solo 401(k) Rules – Prohibited Transactions

 A Solo 401(k) plan offers retirement account holders the ability to use his or her retirement funds to make almost any type of investment.
-The IRS only describes the type of investments that are prohibited, which are few.
+The IRS only describes the type of investments that are prohibited.

 In general, you cannot purchase collectibles or invest in any transaction that involves yourself or any disqualified person directly or indirectly.
 These rules are pursuant to IRC 4975.

-How You Can Establish a Solo 401(k) Retirement Plan
+How You Can Establish a Solo 401(k) Plan?

-- Your self-directed solo 401(k) plan specialist will work with you to customize your solo 401(k) plan based on your investment, tax, and retirement goals.
+- You will be able to customize your plan based on your business and retirement needs.

-- The self-directed solo 401(k) plan can be established within 24 hours.
+- Your plan can be established within 24 hours.

-- The new solo 401(k) plan account can be opened at any local bank or financial institution.
+- The new Solo 401(k) plan account can be opened at any local bank or financial institution.
+In addition, we can even open a bank account for you at Capital One bank in minutes at no charge.

-- Fund the solo 401(k) plan with a rollover of any pre-tax retirement funds, or by making a tax-deductible or after-tax (Roth) contribution directly to the new plan account.
+- Fund the plan with a rollover of any pretax retirement funds, or by making a tax-deductible or after-tax (Roth) contribution directly to the new plan account.

 - No annual IRS reporting or filing requirements if your plan assets are below $250,000.